 China‘s Xinjiang province is the country‘s most westerly region, bordering on the former Soviet states of Central Asia, as well as several other states including Afghanistan, Russia, and Mongolia.

-The largest ethnic group, the Muslim, Turkic-speaking Uighurs, has lived in China's shadow for centuries.
+The largest ethnic group in the region the Muslim Turkic-speaking Uighurs (45%) has lived in the shadow of the wider Chinese Han majority for centuries.
 The region has had an intermittent history of autonomy and occasional independence, but was finally brought under Chinese control in the 18th century.